 5. How do we use your personal information?

-Your personal information is collected so that we can: comply with the law, including doing anything that we are required or authorised by the law to do; manage our relationship with you; resolve any legal and/or commercial complaints or issues; facilitate our business operations, including to perform other functions and activities relating to the business of ISS and improve our services.
+Your personal information is collected so that we can: comply with the law, including doing anything that we are required or authorised by the law to do; manage our relationship with you; resolve any legal and/or commercial complaints or issues; facilitate our business operations, including to perform other functions and activities relating to the business of Rainbow International and improve our services.
 Furthermore, if you have specifically consented hereto, we may tell you about our products and services, and those of third parties, which might interest you.

 Generally, we will not use or exchange your information for other purposes than set out in this Privacy Statement, or for a purpose which is disclosed to you and to which you have consented.

 6. Do we disclose information to third parties?